google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 {% endhighlight %}

-And there we have it ([see example](async-example.html)), a fully async version of the sync version.
+And there we have it ([see example TODO](async-example.html)), a fully async version of the sync version.
 But we can do better.
 At the moment our page is downloading like this:

 <figure>